jhu-ip/cs220-f24/assign/old/hw1.md

 Note that you do not need to handle the following kinds of errors:

-* The user specifies that there are fewer than 1 or more than 20 coin denominations
+* The user specifies that there are fewer than 1 or more than 20 task denominations
-* The user enters the same coin identifier more than once when entering the coin denominations
+* The user enters the same task identifier more than once when entering the task denominations
-* The user uses the "`r`" command in a way that would cause the count of a particular kind of coin to drop below 0
+* The user uses the "`r`" command in a way that would cause the count of a particular kind of task to drop below 0

 ### Hints and Specifications

-The program should allow the user to enter up to 20 coin denominations.
+The program should allow the user to enter up to 20 task denominations.
-You should use arrays to keep track of the identifiers for each type of coin and their face values.
+You should use arrays to keep track of the identifiers for each type of task and their face values.
 For example,

 ```c
 char identifiers[MAX_DENOMINATIONS];